 First, you are looking at two different kinds of schools:

-Stand alone private schools (that begin at twos or threes and end at fours or kindergarten).
+Stand alone private early childhood programs (that begin at twos or threes and end at fours or kindergarten).

-- DONT TAKE THE WAIT LIST PERSONALLY they are selecting their classes to balance by age and gender (if your child's gender is popular - that is the reason that you are wait-listed, if you have a "youg two" when there are very few seats - that is why you are waitlisted), it all sorts out in April and if you cast your net a little wider, you will get into someplace that you love.
+DON’T TAKE THE WAIT LIST PERSONALLY they are selecting their classes to balance by age and gender (if your child's gender is popular this year - that is the reason that you are wait-listed, if you have a "young two" when there are relatively few seats - that is why you are wait-listed), it all sorts out in April and if you cast your net a little wider, you will get into someplace that you love.
 The wait lists move.

 Independent Schools that have early childhood classes but continue on into elementary and middle school.

 HIT THE GROUND RUNNING you should be ready to spend the Tues. after Labor Day dotting all the "i's" (making sure that you have requested tours and filling out the applications in a timely way).
 Don't tarry.
 For these schools, you will likely fill out the applications before you tour.
 You will do the applications electronically.

 THIS IS NOT "INSURANCE" only apply to these schools if you are sure that are looking for a private education through elementary school (and probably beyond) otherwise you are wasting your time and their time.
 They are looking for people who are willing to make a long commitment.
 That is why this is hard.
 If you get in and you decide that you are going to attend public K and you leave your seat - this is the message that you are sending - "we love you but not in the long term way that you had hoped when you chose us from among hundreds of our neighbors."
 Good luck getting them to believe that you really mean it this time when you apply for middle school.